mikelax/react-api-poc/README.md

 ## GraphQL

-The API server presents a graphql endpoint via `/graphql`.
-The [Graphiql](https://github.com/graphql/graphiql) browser is also accessible via [http://localhost:3001](http://localhost:3001)
+The API server presents a [GraphQL](http://graphql.org) endpoint via `/graphql`.
+The [GraphiQL](https://github.com/graphql/graphiql) browser is also accessible via [http://localhost:3001](http://localhost:3001)

+An [introduction](http://graphql.org/learn/) to GraphQL language and schema syntax definitions can be be found [here](http://graphql.org/graphql-js/).

+This project uses [Apollo graphql-tools](https://www.apollographql.com/docs/graphql-tools/) to define graphQL schemas in the [schemas](./api/schemas) folder.

 ## Additional Libraries & Integrations